 These products are offered only at specific outlets and they best match a specific type of consumer needs, tastes, and preferences.
 Examples of specialty goods may include specific brands of cars, expensive suits, high-end mobiles, branded watches, bags, photographic equipment, etc.

-Specialty products are developed in keeping in mind the expectation of higher-class people.
+These products are developed in keeping in mind the expectation of higher-class people.
 Consumers associated with specialty products are very loyal to the brand, they will not make a purchase if their brand is not available.

 They can even go even miles away just to purchase their favorite brand’s products.
 These products just do not give people the benefits of the products but also provide status and image in their society.